The "True Cevert"

 Within the Road Rat automotive magazine Autumn/Winter 2018 debut edition, an article was included on the Seiko 6139 automatic chronograph – the first automatic chronograph in the world – and its connection to Formula One (F1) racing legend, François Cevert, marking the first widely(ish) publicized link between the dark blue-dialed 6139 and Cevert.
 Following our research into the “true” variant of the 6139 Bruce Lee, we endeavored to do similar to discover the “true” variant Cevert wore – after research, we assess the “True Cevert” to be a 6139-6009, most likely dating to 1970.

-Third Observation: Within the Getty database, Cevert is pictured several times in the 1960s and 1970 wearing a non-Seiko 6139 watch; importantly, the latest – March 1970 – provides us with a useful bookend.
-Granted, Cevert could have owned multiple watches (perish the thought), but the March 1970 date is useful here; when Cevert was pictured wearing a watch during this time period, the watch is, you guessed it - the Seiko 6139.
-If above is taken into account, and we also assume Cevert was the type to wear one watch - like most of humanity - this would strongly indicate Cevert's 6139 dates to 1970.
+More Evidence in the Getty Images Database Online: Within the Getty database, Cevert is pictured several times in the 1960s and 1970 wearing a non-Seiko 6139 watch; importantly, the latest – March 1970 – provides us with a useful bookend.
+Granted, Cevert could have owned multiple watches (perish the thought), but the March 1970 date is useful here; when Cevert was pictured wearing a watch after this time period, the watch is, you guessed it - the Seiko 6139.
+If above is taken into account, and we also assume Cevert was the type to wear one watch - like most of humanity - this would strongly indicate Cevert's 6139 dates to 1970/early 1971.

-When the notch case, simple line of text at nine o'clock, and Cevert's travels to North America are taken together, this indicates the most likely candidate for the True Cevert as a 6139-6009 resist dial, with notch case.
+Conclusion: When the notch case, simple line of text at nine o'clock, and Cevert's travels to North America during the 1970 F1 season are taken together, this indicates the most likely candidate for the True Cevert as a 6139-6009 resist dial, with notch case, likely manufactured in 1970.
 The 6009, despite being manufactured as early as 1969 and paired with a notch case, looks to have not been produced with a proof dial - given the 6009's largest market in North America was the United States, and the aforementioned law passage in 1968 before the 6139 came out, its easy to see why Seiko would have produced the 6009 variant with a resist dial and caseback from the start.

 As with Seiko 6139’s Pogue and Bruce Lee, once the “true” variant is known does not preclude the labeling of other variants of the same dial with the term Pogue, Bruce Lee, or Cevert.
 Rather, the simple affixation of “True” in front – ie: “True Cevert” – will remove any confusion.
 As such, we will continue to label all dark blue dialed 6139’s as “Cevert.”